Lexogen-Tools/SIRVsuite/README.md

 #### b) GitHub

-First, all dependencies have to be installed or an environment needs to be created as in previous example.
+First, all requirements mentioned above have to be installed or an environment needs to be created as in the previous example.
 Next, SIRVsuite can be installed directly from GitHub:

 ```
 git clone https://github.com/Lexogen-Tools/SIRVsuite.git